Tag Archives: Nick Robinson

 My overall favourite thing about this movie is pretty much every scene featuring Pratt.
 You know, on account of his charisma, as well as the dialogue.
 There’s also all the scenes with talented and adorable young actor Ty Simpkins who plays Gray.

-As for the things that spoilt this movie just a little for me, there’s the scene where Gray and his brother Zack (Robinson) are able to light a match, even though I could have sworn that matches are impossible to light when wet.
+As for the things that spoilt this movie just a little for me, there’s the scene where Gray and his brother Zack (Robinson) can light a match, even though I could have sworn that matches are impossible to light when wet.
 Did I perhaps miss a part where it was revealed that the matches had been stored in a waterproof case?
 I think not!
 The second thing I didn’t quite buy into is the romantic love connection between Pratt and Dallas Howard’s characters.

-You’ve probably already seen this movie, but if not, make time because it’s fun and the shooting style is memorable.
+You’ve probably already seen this movie, but if not, make time, because it’s fun and the shooting style is memorable.
 Also, do it for that Pratt on-screen magic, and especially if you love/or once loved dinosaurs.

 Happy Film Loving